 Do not be afraid to ask them for their numbers.
 If they are driving off, snap a picture of the witnesses’ license plate with your phone.
 We may be able to track them down later.

-Claimants for injuries in premises liability claims such as a slip or trip and falls who give recorded statements often find their statements get dissected and find themselves getting cross-examined on every word in that statement.
+Claimants with premises liability injuries who give recorded statements often find their statements get dissected and find themselves getting cross-examined on every word in that statement.
 If a person uses any difference to describe something they get the, “Were you lying then or are you lying now?” line of question afterward.
 It is always better to hold off on those.
 Contact a personal injury attorney immediately to help guide you through the process and be there with you every step of the way.

-Whether you were attacked, suffered an injury due to a slippery surface, tripped on an unsafe surface, unlevel stair, unlit area or even a negligently built structure, there will likely be medical expenses as a result of the incident for the rest of your life.
-Hospital costs, such as x-rays, casts, and prescription medicine, therapy and future flare-ups will add up.
+Whether you were attacked, suffered an injury due to a slippery surface, tripped on an unsafe surface, unlevel stair, unlit area, or even a negligently built structure, there will likely be medical expenses as a result of the incident for the rest of your life.
+Hospital costs, such as x-rays, casts, prescription medicine, therapy, and future flare-ups will add up.

 Pain and suffering, emotional trauma, stress, change in lifestyle, nuisance, frustration from being injured can cause lasting effects.